gdarko/wp-vimeo-videos/readme.txt

 == Description ==

-**Integrtes your WordPress site with Vimeo using the Vimeo API and allows the user to upload videos directly from WordPress. :)**
+**Integrtes your WordPress site with Vimeo using the Vimeo API and allows the user to upload videos directly from WordPress.
+8-) **

 **Disclaimer:** I don't work for Vimeo and the plugin is not official Vimeo software.
-It just uses their Developer API to provide interface for uploading videos directly from WordPress.
+It just uses Vimeo Developer API to provide interface for uploading videos directly from WordPress.

 Especially useful in the following cases:
 - If you want to speed up the entire process.
 No need to login to Vimeo, you can now upload videos directly WordPress.